 University of Illinois at Urbana-Champaign, 1984

 2018 represented the first full year of Dr. Andrykowski’s phased retirement.
-During 2018, Dr. Andrykowski taught two full-length courses during 2017 in the Medical and Clinical & Translational Science curricula.
-Specifically, he taught one year-long section of Introduction to Clinical Medicine (MD 811), and a semester long course in Interdisciplinary Protocol Development (BSC 732) in both the Spring and Fall semesters.
-Dr. Andrykowski also continued his service as a research mentor to graduate students during 2017, serving as a committee member for 4 doctoral dissertations.
-Dr. Andrykowski had 2 peer-reviewed manuscripts published in 2017 (both as either first or senior author).
-He is also an author on one additional manuscript “in press” (senior author) and 6 additional manuscripts currently undergoing review.
-Dr. Andrykowski served as Co-I (10% effort) on a research project funded by Bristol Myers Squibb (PI: Jamie Studts, Ph.D.).
+During 2018, Dr. Andrykowski taught two full-length courses.
+Specifically, he taught one year-long section of Introduction to Clinical Medicine (MD 810), and a semester long course in Interdisciplinary Protocol Development (BSC 732).
+Dr. Andrykowski also continued his service as a research mentor to graduate students during 2018, serving as a committee member for 4 doctoral dissertations.
+Dr. Andrykowski had 2 peer-reviewed manuscripts published in 2018 (one as senior author).
+He is also an author on 10 additional manuscripts currently undergoing review (2 as first author and 5 as senior author).
+Dr. Andrykowski served as Co-I on a research project funded by Bristol Myers Squibb (PI: Jamie Studts, Ph.D.).
 He also served as co-investigator (effort unfunded) on an international study to test a computerized interactive stress management intervention in early stage cancer which is funded by the Norwegian Cancer Society.
-Dr. Andrykowski served as the invited discussant on a symposium presented at the annual meeting of the Society of Behavioral Medicine.
-Dr. Andrykowski served as a grant reviewer for the Dutch Cancer Society, Government of Hong Kong, University of Turin, Department of Defense Ovarian Cancer Research Program, the Florida Department of Health, the Health, the Polish National Science Centre, and the Horizon 2020 Research Program of the European Union.
+Dr. Andrykowski served as a grant reviewer for the Florida Department of Health, the Health, the Polish National Science Centre, and the Horizon 2020 Research Program of the European Union.
 Within the University of Kentucky, Dr. Andrykowski served as a member of the Medical Institutional Review Board (IRB).
 Within the Department of Behavioral Science, Dr. Andrykowski chaired the committee that reviewed pilot research fund applications and also served as a member of the CTS curriculum committee.
-At the national level, Dr. Andrykowski served as a Member of the Editorial Board for 2 peer-reviewed journals and as an Abstract Reviewer for the Annual Meeting of the Society of Behavioral Medicine.
-Finally Dr. Andrykowski served as an external advisory board or steering committee member for the Meharry-Vanderbilt-Tennessee State University Cancer Research Partnership and the NIH R25 Cancer Education Program at the Indiana University School of Nursing.
+At the national level, Dr. Andrykowski served as a Member of the Editorial Board for the journal Psycho-Oncology.
+Finally Dr. Andrykowski served as an external advisory board or steering committee member for the Meharry-Vanderbilt-Tennessee State University Cancer Research Partnership and the NIH T32-funded Psycho-Oncology Research Training Grant at the Indiana University School of Nursing.
 Dr. Andrykowski was the recipient of the 2018 Trish Greene Award, awarded by the American Cancer Society for lifetime contributions to the quality of life of cancer patients and survivors.

 Program Director, "Research Training in Medical Behavioral Science," NIMH, 2000-2006.